eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Wallet Providers are Member States or organisations either mandated or recognised by Member States making a Wallet Solution available to Users.
 All Wallet Solutions must be certified as described in [Chapter 7](#7-security-and-data-protection).

-A Wallet Provider make available to a User a combination of several products and Trust Services that give the User sole control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their Wallet Unit.
+A Wallet Provider makes a combination of several products and Trust Services available to a User, which give the User sole control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their Wallet Unit.
 This also implies guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification and creating a signature or seal.

 Wallet Providers are responsible for ensuring compliance with the requirements for Wallet Solutions.